wieldlabs/universe/README.md

 <img src="./.misc/header.png" width="300" />

-The Wield Superhub is an open-source Farcaster L1 + L2 data layer built by [Wield Labs](https://wield.xyz), used for apps such as [far.quest](https://far.quest) and other Farcaster apps.
+The Wield Superhub is the first open-source Farcaster L1 + L2 data layer built by [Wield Labs](https://wield.xyz), used for apps such as [far.quest](https://far.quest) and other Farcaster apps.